 Infrastructure as code is a powerful tool that has developed in the wake of cloud computing technology.
 It allows businesses to manage cloud infrastructures and deploy new applications purely through code.
 There is no longer a need for manual configuration and you can continually update the infrastructure and applications by following the same process of development and deployment.
-IaC validation plays a key role in this process by allowing you to test against known issues and continue to monitor and test even during production.
+Infrastructure as Code Validation plays a key role in this process by allowing you to test against known issues and continue to monitor and test even during production.

 IaC is really only an effective tool worth incorporating into your DevOps process if you are willing to continuously run tests and validate your code.
 Otherwise, you run serious risks when it comes to application security and function.
 With IaC, your applications can be continually updated while they are still running and everything is under compliance.
 This is a major advantage, but it does require a certain degree of monitoring so that you can quickly react as unknown issues arise.